From Microsoft to Microslop to Linux: Why I Made the Switch

 Not Because I Wanted To, But Because Microsoft Forced My Hand

-Meanwhile, Microsoft CEO Satya Nadella wrote a blog post asking people to stop calling AI-generated content "slop" and to think of AI as "bicycles for the mind."
+Recently, Microsoft CEO Satya Nadella wrote a blog post asking people to stop calling AI-generated content "slop" and to think of AI as "bicycles for the mind."

 Well, Mr Satya, I have a couple of bicycles that will blow your mind: